What is an unclaimed challan?

 * As per income tax act, rate of 1.5% is applicable for a month or a part thereof.
 Hence even if your delay exceeds by just 1 day, you will have to pay interest for the whole month.

-What is late filing fee?
+What is late filing fee in case of TDS Return?

 When a deductor fails to file TDS return within due date, he is liable to pay late filing fee of Rs.
 200 for every day until return is filed.
 However, the amount of late filing fee can not exceed the amount of TDS deducted.